Building an audience happens one relationship at a time.

 Now, I’m not saying that you can’t scale anything with just content—and yes, I see the irony in my writing this article because it’s meant to go out to many people.

-But, this article was inspired by a relationship, a one-on-one conversation with the type of person who Interact wants to work with and provide a valuable product for.
+But, a relationship, a one-on-one conversation with the type of person who Interact wants to work with and provide a valuable product for, inspired this article.
 It is not that you can’t scale and create content to multiply your efforts and turn a small amount of time into a big jump in audience growth, as long as you remember that what really matters is your source.

 For Interact, the source is always going to be direct, one-to-one relationships with our audience.
 Speaking with, getting to know, and understanding the needs of our customers and partners.
 Then, and only then, can we create content, a product, and marketing materials that actually speak to our ideal customers.